 What is Accrual?

-- Accrual of an expense refers to the reporting of that expense and the related liability in the period in which Accrual expense occur.
-For example, water expense that is due in December, but the payment of that expense will be not be made until January.
+- Accrual of an expense refers to reporting that expense and related liability in the period in which accrual expense occurs.
+For example, the water expense is due in December, but the payment will not be received until January.

-- when a firm delivers a good or service before receiving cash
+- A firm delivering a good or service before receiving cash

-- when a firm generates a salary expense before paying the employee in cash
+- A firm generating a salary expense before paying the employee in cash

 What is Deferral?